PoisotLab/ms_metaweb_perspectives/README.md

 graph itself is a representation that can be learned; @Runghen2021ExpNod, for example, used a neural network to learn the embedding of a network in which not all interactions were known, based on nodes metadata.
-This example has many parallels in ecology (see @fig:prediction), in which node metadata can be given by phylogeny or functional traits.
+This example has many parallels in ecology (see @fig:embedding **C**), in which node metadata can be given by phylogeny or functional traits.
 Rather than directly predicting biological rules [see *e.g.* @Pichler2020MacLea for an overview], which may be confounded by the sparse nature of graph data, learning embeddings works in the low-dimensional space that maximizes information about the network structure.
 This approach is further justified by the observation, for example, that the macro-evolutionary history of a network is adequately represented by some graph embeddings [RDPG; see @DallaRiva2016ExpEvo].
 In a recent publication,
-@Strydom2021FooWeb have used an embedding (based on RDPG) to project a metaweb of trophic interactions between European mammals, and transfered this information to mammals of Canada by using the phylogenetic distance between related clades to infer the values in the latent sub-space into which the
+@Strydom2022FooWeb have used an embedding (based on RDPG) to project a metaweb of trophic interactions between European mammals, and transfered this information to mammals of Canada by using the phylogenetic distance between related clades to infer the values in the latent sub-space into which the